goldenstein64/Copy/docs/API.md

 * **Parameter:** the old value
 * **Returns:** a boolean describing whether to set the value, and the value to set

+It is required that custom symbol functions are registered in the `SymbolMap` by using them as a key: `Copy.SymbolMap[symbolFunc] = true`.

 **`T.BehaveAs.CustomSymbols`**

 ```lua